GoodGameRuler/unitrack_v3/README.md

 We welcome any collaboration and contributions from the public to this project, please refer to the [open source contribution](#open-source) section.

+_We would like to acknowledge Antriksh Dhand in his contribution as the original ideator of this project_

 ## Getting Started / Installation

 *SSH authentication is recommended, visit [this link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for more information.*